 Maintaining your headlights can improve your visibility and keep you safe on the road.
 That’s true all year round, but it’s especially critical during the fall.

 This year, make your headlight maintenance a priority.
-If you need new headlights or other parts to keep you safe, call our specialists or find an LQK truck parts store near you today.
+If you need new truck headlights or other heavy duty truck parts to keep you safe, call our specialists or find an LQK truck parts store near you today.